G-Rad Group Provides Management Oversight for BSRN

 - validate radiation transfer model calculations.

-Since 1995, Dr. Ellsworth Dutton has served as Project Manager for the BSRN.
-In addition, the G-Rad group operates eleven BSRN sites, which are located at Barrow, Alaska; Bermuda; Erie, Colorado; Kwajalein, Marshall Islands; and South Pole, Antarctica and the sites of the SURFRAD network.
+For almost two decades Dr. Ellsworth Dutton served as Project Manager for the BSRN starting in 1995.
+The position is currently held by Dr. Charles N. Long.
+The G-Rad group operates several BSRN sites, which are located at Barrow, Alaska; Bermuda; Erie, Colorado; Kwajalein, Marshall Islands; and South Pole, Antarctica and the sites of the SURFRAD network.